 This unit for most of the part focuses on only internal customers, so focus within your organisation, and only on the internal systems and procedures, internal departments and internal customers while preparing for this unit.

 This unit is quite a complicated unit.
 Pardon me if there are any repetitive points as the questions sound too similar and there are answers or points that are relevant for / common across a few questions.

 I have also broken down this unit into 2 different parts, as it is quite lengthy.
 So please use the link below to follow on to the rest of the questions

-Any confidential and sensitive information have been removed.
+Any confidential and sensitive information has been removed.

 While preparing, please sit down and make notes of all the internal services provided by your organisation, because when it comes to internal services, different organisations have different services and they are dealt with differently.
 The questions here are a bit confusing, and so, please take time to think and write down the main points, before you start writing down the answers.

 1.1 Describe What Is Meant By Internal Customers